 By 2025, we plan to reduce Emory water use by 50 percent, including eliminating drinking water use for heating, cooling, toilet-flushing and other non-potable uses.
 The WaterHub is a critical part of meeting this goal.

-The system reduces Emory’s draw of water from Atlanta’s municipal water supply by up to 146 million gallons of water annually, and it is expected to save the University millions of dollars in water utility costs.
+The system reduces the draw of water from Atlanta’s municipal water supply by up to 146 million gallons of water annually, which helps ensure the availability of water for all and saves the University millions of dollars in water utility costs.

 The WaterHub includes a 50,000 gallon emergency water reserve, which will allow Emory’s heating and cooling systems to function for an average of seven hours in the event of any disruption in water availability.